bxqpvn/adventure-works/README.md

 SQL Server Management Studio (SSMS) 22 – Querying and managing the AdventureWorks database

-SQL Server Express – Local SQL environment for restoring and working with the database.
+SQL Server Express – Local SQL environment for restoring and working with the database

-AdventureWorks 2022 – Sample dataset used for analysis.
+AdventureWorks 2022 – Sample dataset used for analysis

-Power BI Desktop – Building the dashboard based on SQL insights.
+Power BI Desktop – Building the dashboard based on SQL insights

 ## Connecting to the AdventureWorks Database